CatoTheYounger97/vitaDB_themes/README.md

 ### Dynamic/Animated Background
-- Suggested to transcode videos with handbrake
+- Suggested to transcode videos with handbrake: https://handbrake.fr/
 - Set to MP4 and rename target file to .mp4
 - set framerate to 30 fps
 - Set Constant Framerate